-Answer: No. The original Siletz Reservation extends into six current Oregon counties, although the heart of the original Siletz Reservation became Lincoln County.
-The counties within the original Siletz Reservation is located are shown on the map attached as Exhibit A. As you can see, two of the counties have barely any land involved.
+Answer: No. The original Siletz Reservation extends into six current Oregon counties, although the heart of the original Siletz Reservation became Lincoln County when that portion of the Reservation was removed by Congress in 1894.
+The counties within which the original Siletz Reservation is located are shown on the map attached as Exhibit A. As you can see, two of the counties have barely any land involved.
 Some parties have asserted that federal law - the Siletz Restoration Act - limits the Siletz Tribe to taking land into trust only within Lincoln County.
-The section of the Restoration Act in question, at 25 U.S.C. § 711e(d), is addressed to the reservation plan called for by the Restoration Act.
+The section of the Restoration Act in question, at 25 U.S.C. § 711e(d), is addressed only to the original reservation plan called for by the Restoration Act.
 It limits any land designated under the reservation plan to Lincoln County.
+This plan was finalized in 1979.

-The question of whether this provision of the Siletz Restoration Act, 25 USC § 711e(d), limited the BIA from taking land in trust for the Siletz Tribe only to Lincoln County was addressed immediately after passage of the Siletz Restoration Act by the Office of the Solicitor, in 1978 and 1979.
+The question of whether this provision of the Siletz Restoration Act, 25 USC § 711e(d), limiteds the BIA permanently from taking land in trust for the Siletz Tribe only to Lincoln County was addressed immediately after passage of the Siletz Restoration Act by the Office of the Solicitor, in 1978 and 1979.
 Those opinions concluded that the statutory restriction at §711e(d) applied only to the original Siletz Reservation Plan, and did not limit the authority of the Secretary from taking land in trust for the Siletz Tribe elsewhere.
 This conclusion was reached in part because the Siletz Restoration Act expressly makes 25 U.S.C. § 465 - Section 5 of the IRA - applicable to the Siletz Tribe, without restriction.
 This is not true of any other restored tribe in Oregon.
-Copies of the two Solicitor Opinions reaching this conclusion are attached as Exhibit J.
+Copies of the two Solicitor Opinions reaching this conclusion are attached as Exhibit J. In its response to questions from the 2012 hearing on this legislation, supra, the BIA reaffirmed its position on this issue.